natebarksdale/natebarksdale.github.io/src/content/blog/2010-05-20-the-polychromatic-middle-ages.md

 description: Exploring the splendid visual motifs of the Middle Ages through the vibrant aesthetic of Auguste Racinet's _L'Ornament Polychrome_, showcasing art from ancient to 18th-century Europe.
 emoji: 🎨
 tags:
+  - 🎨 Art
+  - 🌍 Culture
+  - 📖 Books
-  - 🖼️ Artworks
+  - 🌌 Dystopias
-  - 🏰 Medieval Motifs
-  - 📚 Publications
+  - 🌌 Fantasy
 haiku: |
   Colors in the past,
   Patterns weave through time and style,